 You will find the trench in the beautiful country of Samoa, one of the many island nations in the South Pacific.
 The trench is on the north side of Samoa’s main island of Upolu in the village of Lotofaga.
 It will take you a little over an hour to drive from the capital city of Apia.

 The To Sua Ocean Trench is open 7 days a week.
 On Mondays through Saturdays, the operating hours are 8:30 am to 5:00 pm.
 On Sundays, the trench is open from 12:30 pm to 5:00 pm.
 Admission will cost you $20 Western Samoa Tala per person 12 and over and $10 WST per child ages 6-11.
 Children under 6 get in free.
 For this price, you will get access to the trench, gardens, and beach, as well as use of the amenities, including restrooms and changing areas and a small bar/restaurant.
 Please be advised that bikinis and other revealing swimsuits are only allowed down in the trench.
 While walking around the grounds, please respect local customs and wear modest clothing.
 Visit the trench’s website for a map of the area.

 The To Sua Ocean Trench is the world’s best swimming hole.
 It is a must-do if visiting the tropical island nation of Samoa in the South Pacific.
 While it is about an hour’s drive from the city of Apia, it is well worth the trip.
 For where to stay in Apia, see my review of the Aggie Grey hotel.
 And you must have a meal at Paddles during your trip to Samoa!
+For some great ideas on places to go for a girls getaway (including Samoa), check out Traveling Later.
 Happy travels!